oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    Ensure that the wallet STATUS is OPEN and WALLET_TYPE is AUTOLOGIN (For an AUTOLOGIN wallet type), or WALLET_TYPE is PASSWORD (For a PASSWORD based wallet type).
 For a multitenant database, ensure that the wallet is open on all PDBs as well as the CDB, and the master key is set for all PDBs and the CDB.

-   Let's check the status of encryption in our Source Database.
+   Let's check the status of encryption in your Source Database.

    Execute below sql.
    ```console